gabrielsoltz/metahub/README.md

 terraform apply
 ```

-The code will create a zip file for the lambda code and a zip file for the python dependencies.
+The code will create a zip file for the lambda code and a zip file for the Python dependencies.
 It will also create a Lambda function and all the required resources.

 ## Customize Lambda behaviour

 You can customize MetaHub options for your lambda by editing the file [lib/lambda.py](lib/lambda.py).
-You can change the default options for MetaHub, such as the the filters, the Meta\* options, and more.
+You can change the default options for MetaHub, such as the filters, the Meta\* options, and more.

 ## Lambda Permissions

 Terraform will create the minimum required permissions for the Lambda function to run locally (in the same account).
-If you want your Lambda to assume a role in other accounts (for example you will need this if you are executig the Lambda in the Security Hub master account that is aggregating findings from other accounts) you will need to specified the role to assume adding the option `--mh-assume-role` in the Lambda function configuration (See previous step) and adding the corresponding policy to allow the lambda to assume that role in the lambda role.
+If you want your Lambda to assume a role in other accounts (for example, you will need this if you are executing the Lambda in the Security Hub master account that is aggregating findings from other accounts), you will need to specify the role to assume, adding the option `--mh-assume-role` in the Lambda function configuration (See previous step) and adding the corresponding policy to allow the Lambda to assume that role in the lambda role.

 # Run with Security Hub Custom Action